Xetibo/ReSet-Doc/sections/plugin_implementation/monitor.typ

 //used.
 This client would then connect to the "server" which is the compositor.
 //Wayland-client implementations are provided either directly by the wayland
 //project as a C library or by third parties such as smithay which implements the
-//client and server part for rust. @wayland-repo @wayland-rs
+//client and server part for Rust. @wayland-repo @wayland-rs
 //
 //In @wayland-architecture, the base wayland architecture is visualized.
 //